PayU/requestxn/README.md

 ```

 #### onError
-a function that is called on error
+Function to be executed on error
 ```js
 onError: function (request, error, errorCount) {
   // do something on error